francoisfaubert/docker-php-node-win10-workspace/README.md

 ### Preloaded Docker containers

-The VM will automatically provision the [Composer](https://hub.docker.com/_/composer/) container.
+The VM will automatically provision the [Composer](https://hub.docker.com/_/composer/) and [Node](https://hub.docker.com/_/node/) containers.
 It also provides a simplistic level of abstraction by forwarding calls from a global binary mock to their respective containers to prevent the need to call the longer Docker command.

+NPM requires Vagrant to be ran with administrative privileges for symlinks to work as intended.

 ## Installation